Skip to main content English

 SESSION II: TRENDS IN CANCER EPIDEMIOLOGY - EARLY ONSET CANCER

-11.45 am – 12.15 pm: KEYNOTE: "Evidence for Rising Incidence Rates of Early Onset Colorectal Cancer – a Global Perspective"
+11.45 am – 12.15 pm: KEYNOTE: "Evidence for Rising Incidence Rates of Early Onset Cancer – a Global Perspective"

 Freddie Bray, The International Agency for Research on Cancer (IARC)